-The ISL6263 provides overcurrent protection (OCP), overvoltage protection (OVP), and undervoltage protection (UVP) as shown in Table 3.
+The ISL6263B provides overcurrent protection (OCP), overvoltage protection (OVP), and undervoltage protection (UVP) as shown in Table 3.

 Overcurrent protection is tied to the voltage droop, which is determined by the resistors selected in the Static Droop Design Using DCR Sensing section.
 After the load line is set, the OCSET resistor can be selected.
 The OCP threshold detector is checked every 15μs and will increment a counter if the OCP threshold is exceeded, conversely the counter will be decremented if the load current is below the OCP threshold.
 The counter will latch an OCP fault when the counter reaches eight.
-The fastest OCP response for overcurrent events occurring above the OCP threshold but below twice the OCP threshold is 120μs, which is eight counts at 15μs each.
-The ISL6263 will latch an OCP fault within 2μs for an overcurrent exceeding twice the OCP threshold to maximize protection against hard shorts.
-The value of ROCSET is calculated as Equation 1:
+The fastest OCP response for overcurrent levels that are no more than 2.5x the OCP threshold is 120μs, which is eight counts at 15μs each.
+The ISL6263B protects against hard shorts by latching an OCP fault within 2μs for overcurrent levels exceeding 2.5x the OCP threshold.
+The value of ROCSET is calculated in Equation 2:

-$$R{OCSET} = \frac{I{OC} \cdot R{droop}}{10 \mu A}$$ (EQ.
-1)
+$$R{OCSET} = \frac{I{OC} \cdot R{droop}}{10.1 \mu A}$$ (EQ.
+2)

-For example: The desired overcurrent trip level, I{OC} , is 30A, R{droop} load-line is $8m\Omega$, Equation 1 gives $R{OCSET} = 24k\Omega$.
+For example: The desired overcurrent trip level, $I{OC}$ , is 30A, $R{droop}$ load-line is $8m\Omega$ , Equation 2 gives $R{OCSET} = 24k\Omega$ .

 Undervoltage protection is independent of the overcurrent protection.
 If the output voltage measured on the VO pin is less than +300mV below the voltage on the SOFT pin for longer than 1ms, the controller will latch a UVP fault.
-If the output voltage measured on the VO pin is greater than +200mV above the voltage on the SOFT pin for longer than 1ms, the controller will latch an OVP fault.
-Keep in mind that V{SOFT} will equal the voltage level commanded by the VID states only after the soft-start capacitor C{SOFT} has slewed to the VID DAC output voltage.
-The UVP and OVP detection circuits act on static and dynamic V{SOFT} voltage.
+If the output voltage measured on the VO pin is greater than 195mV above the voltage on the SOFT pin for longer than 1ms, the controller will latch an OVP fault.
+Keep in mind that $V{SOFT}$ will equal the voltage level commanded by the VID states only after the soft-start capacitor $C{SOFT}$ has slewed to the VID DAC output voltage.
+The UVP and OVP detection circuits act on static and dynamic $V{SOFT}$ voltage.

 When an OCP, OVP, or UVP fault has been latched, PGOOD becomes a low impedance and the gate driver outputs UGATE and LGATE are pulled low.
 The energy stored in the inductor is dissipated as current flows through the low-side MOSFET body diode.
-The controller will remain latched in the fault state until the VR_ON pin has been pulled below the falling VR_ON threshold voltage V{VR_ONL} or until VDD has gone below the falling POR threshold voltage V{VDD_THF} .
+The controller will remain latched in the fault state until the VR\ON pin has been pulled below the falling VR\ON threshold voltage $V{VR\ONL}$ or until VDD has gone below the falling POR threshold voltage $V{VDD\THF}$ .

-A severe-overvoltage protection fault occurs immediately after the voltage between the VO and VSS pins exceed the rising severe-overvoltage threshold V{OVPS} which is 1.545V, the same reference voltage used by the VID DAC.
-The ISL6263 will latch UGATE and PGOOD low but unlike other protective faults, LGATE remains high until the voltage between VO and VSS falls below approximately 0.77V, at which time LGATE is pulled low.
-The LGATE pin will continue to switch high and low at 1.545V and 0.77V until VDD has gone below the falling POR threshold voltage $^{V}{VDD_THF}$.
-This provides maximum protection against a shorted high-side MOSFET while preventing the output voltage from ringing below ground.
+A severe-overvoltage protection fault occurs immediately after the voltage between the VO and VSS pins exceed the rising severe-overvoltage threshold $V{OVPS}$ which is 1.545V, the same reference voltage used by the VID DAC.
+The ISL6263B will latch UGATE and PGOOD low but unlike other protective faults, LGATE remains high until the voltage between VO and VSS falls below approximately 0.77V, at which time LGATE is pulled low.
+The LGATE pin will continue to switch high and low at 1.545V and 0.77V until VDD has gone below the falling POR

+threshold voltage $^{

+m V}{

+m VDD\THF.}$ This provides maximum protection against a shorted high-side MOSFET while preventing the output voltage from ringing below ground.
 The severe-overvoltage fault circuit can be triggered after another fault has already been latched.

 TABLE 3.
-FAULT PROTECTION SUMMARY OF ISL6263
+FAULT PROTECTION SUMMARY OF ISL6263B